Father* | Morgan Holden (b. about January 1850, d. about November 1922) |

 Birth | 1 June 1819 | Jemima Hoard was born on 1 June 1819. |

-Death | after 1819 | She died The cause of her death (sadly, as an infant in their 1st year) in the year of 1819 is not known after 1819 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Death | after 1819 | She died The cause of her death (sadly, as an infant in their 1st year) in the year of 1819 is not known after 1819 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 Her death is not known; as neither death or birth location are known, used the conceptual continent |

 Person Source | Jemima Hoard had person sources.1 |